Social Determinants of Health – Society

 Life satisfaction was measured using the following question, “Using a scale of 0 to 10, where 0 means ‘Very dissatisfied’ and 10 means ‘very satisfied’, how do you feel about your life as a whole right now?”

-- In Q2 2021, NL ranked third among the Canadian provinces for high life satisfaction and in Q2 2024 NL ranked fifth (1=best and 10=worst).
+- In Q2 2021 and Q2 2025, NL ranked third among the Canadian provinces for high life satisfaction (1=best and 10=worst).

 Sense of Meaning and Purpose